Loading figure…

 Referred to the Committee on Foreign Affairs, and in addition to the Committees on Financial Services, the Judiciary, and Oversight and Accountability, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.

-Why: Sponsoring the U.S. Engagement in Sudanese Peace Act directly supports foreign aid initiatives and promotes democratic institutions, aligning closely with the stated position.
+Why: Sponsoring the U.S. Engagement in Sudanese Peace Act directly supports diplomatic engagement and international cooperation, aligning closely with the stated position.

 View source →Jul 5, 2024 · Congress.gov